dstoffels/RobotsVsDinosaurs/MVP.md

 --(/10 points): As a developer, I want a Robot to have the ability to attack a Dinosaur and a Dinosaur to have the ability to attack a Robot on a Battlefield.
 ----Upon player's turn, a menu will allow player to select targets, engage or surrender
+----When attacking, a randint(-5, 5) will be added to attack_power

 <!-- --(/10 points): As a developer, I want a Robot/Dinosaur to lose health points (loss based on attack power) when another Robot/Dinosaur successfully attacks it. -->